whellman/DeadlandsDuel/README.md

 That being said, it's at least at the point where you can stroll around a simple collection of buildings, shooting utterly helpless and immobile bandits.
 Doing so is a good lesson in how badly your performance is affected by your character's traits and negative modifiers for distance and motion.

+Deadlands Classic has rules for movie-style duels, high noon, middle of a dusty street, staring down your opponent and unsettling them enough for a quickdraw advantage.
+Currently, these are completely unimplemented in this project.

 ***

 ###### While not directly incorporated into the project, [REXpaint](https://www.gridsagegames.com/rexpaint/) and [Atom](https://atom.io/) nonetheless make my work easier.